-tting specifies the range of IP addresses at work to which an app protected P can share data. ash to denote a range of addresses.
-Use a comma to separate addresses. ash to denote a range of addresses.
-Use a comma to separate addresses. this a specifies if a by the weather strength ID as we are seen as a second of a second of k network.
-When this setting is enabled, no attempts are made to discover ork networks. ult, the option is not selected. tting specifies the internal proxy servers that are used when connecting to etwork locations.
-These proxy servers are only used when connecting to the listed in the Enterprise cloud resources setting. tting specifies the list of enterprise resource domains hosted in the cloud ed to be protected.
-Data from these resources are considered enterprise d protected. tting specifies the domain name. tting specifies a proxy that is paired with a cloud resource.
-Traffic to the esource will be routed through the enterprise network via the denoted proxy on port 80). server used for this purpose must also be configured in the Enterprise proxy servers field. tting specifies the list of internet proxy servers. tting specifies whether the client should accept the configured list of and not try to detect other enterprise proxies. tting specifies the domains that can be used for work or personal es. tting specifies a comma-separated list of domains that comprise the ries of the enterprise.
-Data from one of these domains that is sent to a will be considered enterprise data and protected.
-These locations will be ered a safe destination for enterprise data to be shared to.
+Windows 10: Windows Information Protection profile setting Description Work network IP range This setting specifies the range of IP addresses at work to which an app protected with WIP can share data.
+Use a dash to denote a range of addresses.
+Use a comma to separate addresses.
+Work network IP ranges are authoritative This setting specifies if only the work network IP ranges are accepted as part of the work network.
+When this setting is enabled, no attempts are made to discover other work networks.
+By default, the option is not selected.
+Enterprise internal proxy servers This setting specifies the internal proxy servers that are used when connecting to work network locations.
+These proxy servers are only used when connecting to the domain listed in the Enterprise cloud resources setting.
+Enterprise cloud resources This setting specifies the list of enterprise resource domains hosted in the cloud that need to be protected.
+Data from these resources are considered enterprise data and protected.
+Cloud resources domain This setting specifies the domain name.
+Paired proxy This setting specifies a proxy that is paired with a cloud resource.
+Traffic to the cloud resource will be routed through the enterprise network via the denoted proxy server (on port 80).
+A proxy server used for this purpose must also be configured in the Enterprise internal proxy servers field.
+Enterprise proxy servers This setting specifies the list of internet proxy servers.
+Enterprise proxy servers are authoritative This setting specifies whether the client should accept the configured list of proxies and not try to detect other enterprise proxies.
+Neutral resources This setting specifies the domains that can be used for work or personal resources.
+Enterprise network domain names This setting specifies a comma-separated list of domains that comprise the boundaries of the enterprise.
+Data from one of these domains that is sent to a device will be considered enterprise data and protected.
+These locations will be considered a safe destination for enterprise data to be shared to.
+For example, example.com, example.net.

-Windows 10: Windows Information Protection profile setting Description Desktop app payload code Specify the desktop app keys and values used to configure application launch restrictions on Windows 10 devices.
-You must use the keys defined by Microsoft for the payload type that you want to configure.
+Windows 10: Windows Information Description Protection profile setting Desktop app payload Specify the desktop app keys and values used to configure application launch restrictions on Windows 10 devices.
+You must use the keys defined code by Microsoft for the payload type that you want to configure.
 To specify the apps, copy the XML code from the AppLocker policy .xml file and paste it in this field.
-When you copy the text, copy only the elements as shown in the following code sample: <rulecollection enforcementmode="Enabled" type="Appx"> <filepublisherrule <br="" id="0c9781aa-bf9f-4352b4ba-64c25f36f558">Name="WordMobile" Description=" UserOrGroupSid="S-1-1-0" Action="Allow"> <conditions> <filepublishercondition PublisherName="CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US" ProductName="Microsoft.Office.Word" BinaryName=""> <binaryversionrange <br="" lowsection="">HighSection="" /> </binaryversionrange></filepublishercondition </conditions> </filepublisherrule> </rulecollection> For more information about using AppLocker, see the Microsoft AppLocker documentation.
+When you copy the text, copy only the elements as shown in the following code sample: <RuleCollection Type="Appx" EnforcementMode="Enabled"> <FilePublisherRule Id="0c9781aa-bf9f-4352b4ba-64c25f36f558" Name="WordMobile" Description=" UserOrGroupSid="S-1-1-0" Action="Allow"> <Conditions> <FilePublisherCondition PublisherName="CN=Microsoft Corporation, O=Microsoft Corporation, L=Redmond, S=Washington, C=US" ProductName="Microsoft.Office.Word" BinaryName=""> <BinaryVersionRange LowSection="" HighSection="" /> </FilePublisherCondition>

+</Conditions> </FilePublisherRule>

+</RuleCollection>